List of Hollyoaks characters introduced in 2017: Granny Campbell

+Damon Kinsella

-Damon KinsellaDamon Kinsella, played by Jacob Roberts, made his first screen appearance on 17 July 2017.
+Damon Kinsella, played by Jacob Roberts, made his first screen appearance on 17 July 2017.
 The character and casting was announced on 8 May 2017.
 Damon is the best friend of Brody Hudson (Adam Woodward).
 He arrives in the village looking for a girlfriend.
 Roberts and Woodward are childhood friends and join the cast at similar times.
 Roberts expressed his excitement at joining the cast and on his casting, said "I really enjoy playing the role of Damon and I am looking forward to the fans discovering who he really is and who he is connected to in the village".
 In 2018, Roberts and Woodward were nominated for Best Partnership at the Inside Soap Awards.

 Scott Drinkwell (Ross Adams) finds his biological mother, Maggie Kinsella (Michelle Holmes), and later finds out about her other son, Damon.
 When Damon and Scott meet, Scott does not reveal who he is.
 Damon instantly bonds with Scott and they become close friends.
 Scott later tells Damon he's his half-brother.
 Damon feels betrayed by both him and his mother for keeping secrets from him.
 Damon and his longtime best friend, Brody, help Scott through his mental health struggles and they reconcile.
 Damon and Brody get jobs as bartenders at The Dog in the Pond public house and move into the flat upstairs.
 Damon begins dating Holly Cunningham (Amanda Clapham).
 Damon is devastated to learn his mother has terminal ovarian cancer.
 Damon, Brody, and Scott help Maggie through her final days and are at her side when she passes away.
 Damon's estranged father, Buster Smith (Nathan Sussex), arrives in town for Maggie's funeral.
 Damon is not happy to see his father after all these years but comes around though when he sees that he genuinely wants to be in his life again.
 When Damon's mate Brody was younger, he was groomed and sexually abused by Damon's father Buster and Damon never knew this apart from Damon's mother Maggie who found about this and threatened Buster to leave the family home for good and to never come back or otherwise, she would have reported him to the police for grooming and sexually abusing Brody.
 Brody and Maggie agreed to never tell Damon the awful truth about Buster.
 Holly turns down Damon's proposal and he impulsively sleeps with her mother, Cindy Savage (Stephanie Waring).
 Holly wants to work things out, but Damon feels too guilty and breaks up with her.
 Eventually, Damon proposes again and Holly accepts.
 At the wedding, Damon confesses to sleeping with Cindy, leaving the guests shocked.

+On 29 June 2023, it was announced that Roberts had left Hollyoaks.
+Damon's final scenes aired on 30 June 2023 in a storyline that saw him leave to open a bar which was his and Brody's dream.